 • Disciple Media – comes from a background in community sites for music fans but now much more of a direct competitor to Mighty Networks above.
 Not experienced it directly myself yet.
 But, being UK-based, also feels less ‘US’.

-• Bettermode - also fully featured with quite an emphasis on integrations.
+• Bettermode - (used to be called Tribe) also fully featured with quite an emphasis on integrations.
 Feels similar and most directly competitive with the likes of Circle (below).
 Canada-based.
 (Formerly known as Tribe)

 • Circle – similar proposition to Bettermode (above) except pitched more at ‘creators’ rather than ‘professionals’ or businesses (so good if you want more emojis ?).